 Galleria del’Accademia

-"Gallery of the Academy of Florence" is one of the main attractions in Florence, and you should buy tickets online in advance.
-It is, of course, best known as the home of Michelangelo's sculpture David.
+The "Gallery of the Academy of Florence" is one of the main attractions in Florence, and it is recommended to purchase tickets online in advance.
+It is, of course, best known for housing Michelangelo's sculpture, David.
 There is also a sculpture room next to the Statue of David, where you will find one of my favorite sculptures, “The Girl and Her Dog.”

 Westin Excelsior Hotel Rooftop & Grand Hotel Baglioni

-Both hotels have fantastic roof top terraces where you can capture incredible city views.
-There is a bar on the top of the Westin so you can have a drink and watch an amazing sunset.
+Both hotels feature fantastic rooftop terraces, offering incredible city views.
+There is a bar on the top of the Westin, where you can enjoy a drink and watch an amazing sunset.

 Piazza Santo Spirito

-For those who really want to know the real Florence, where the Florentines live, then a trip to the area Oltrarno is a must.
+For those who truly want to know the real Florence, where the Florentines reside, a trip to the Oltrarno area is a must.
 The ”Oltrarno” is the area on the other side of the Arno River (the side opposite of the river to the Duomo).
-This area includes the area of Santo Spirito; the Florentine version of the rive gauche or left bank.
+This area encompasses the Santo Spirito district, the Florentine equivalent of the rive gauche, or left bank.
 In the Oltrarno, you will find local artists, small coffee shops, and wonderful restaurants.

 The Pitti Palace & Boboli Gardens

 The original palazzo was built for the Pitti family in 1457, designed by Filippo Brunelleschi.
-In 1549, the property was sold to the Medicis and became the primary residence of the famous family.
+In 1549, the property was sold to the Medici family and became their primary residence.
 Behind the palace lies the famous Boboli Gardens.

 San Niccolo Tower